PVKonovalov/awesome-smartgrid/README.md

 * [IEC 61850 open server](https://github.com/robidev/iec61850_open_server) An open source implementation of an IEC61850 IED using lib61850

 ## Single Line Diagram editors
 * [QElectroTech](https://qelectrotech.org) is a free software to create electric diagrams.

+## Common Information Model - CIM
+* [CIMDraw](https://github.com/danielePala/CIMDraw) is a Web Application to view IEC CIM files.
+Editing is also possible, with some limitations.